coderefinery/mma/_episodes/02-overview.md

 ### SWIG

 Our source code contains three functions, Taylor series of sin(), cos() and a helper function factorial().
 We will make sin() and cos() available in our Python interpreter with the use of SWIG

-Simplified Wrapper and Interface Generator,http://www.swig.org/ (SWIG).
-It is a software tool for making programs/applications written C/C++ accessible from a high-level programming language.
-Python is on of these high-level programming languages, but there is a range of others(C#,Common Lisp, Go,R, Lua et cetera).

 Start out with at empty subdirectory, your C++ compiler and the Anaconda2 enviroment available in your path.
 Activate the swig-example environment:
 ```shell